composewell/streamly/MAINTAINING.md

 ## Release Checklist

 * Check if any critical pending bugs or issues are to be included
+* If this is a major release check if any previously deprecated features are to be removed in this release.
 * _Documentation_:

     * Update the README if needed.